s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 🚀 I am constantly developing and improving my skills in **programming**, **ethical hacking**, and **web development**.

+- 🔧 Skilled in Bash scripting to automate tasks and create tools for ethical hacking and security testing.

 - 🔍 I have an interest in creating ethical hacking tools and resources for legal and controlled use